jatin69/fetcherJS/readme.md

 - find a html parser, similar to beautifulsoup (jsdom, x-ray, ?)
 - a in-memory database for when the data gets too large, (lokijs)

+## Specifics

+- what happens is image isn't downloaded with result.
+- simply download all results, add images to correct places & you are done.